-The only reasons your client shouldn’t use melamine is if they regularly serve dishes that require the use of a serrated knife, need to regularly microwave or expose dinnerware to temps more than 200°F, or if they rely heavily on bleach for sanitation.
+The only reasons your client shouldn’t use melamine is if they regularly serve dishes that require the use of a serrated knife, need to regularly microwave or expose dinnerware to temps above 200°F, or if they rely heavily on bleach for sanitation.
 Those are the only areas where melamine doesn’t perform as well as china.
 That still leaves the door wide open for the majority of your restaurant clients to benefit from the most operationally friendly foodservice dinnerware material available: melamine.

 With Your Client on Board, Does it Matter Who You Buy Your Melamine Plates From?

 It depends.
 If you’re in the market for pure, NSF-certified melamine dinnerware from the provider with the largest depth and breadth of on-trend selections, you should work with G.E.T.
 If that’s not important, there are plenty of other players in the game.

 Assuming you want to get samples into your client’s hands, which is the best way to show them just how far melamine has come, G.E.T.’s generous sample request program is the perfect platform for you.
 Even better, most samples are free of charge for dealers.

 - Decades of professional insight from tabletop experts

 - A knowledgeable customer service team dedicated to making your life as easy as possible before, during, and after a sale

 - Quick shipping, with most orders processed within 24 hours

 It’s up to you who you partner with, but here at G.E.T., we know your success is tied to ours.
 That’s why we’re constantly seeking ways to support you, help you make the sale, and give you tools (like this handy article and more on our blog) to bring creative solutions to your clients.